Hot Springs South Dakota: Complete Guide

 4. Downtown Hot Springs, South Dakota

 The Fall River lazily churns through town.
 A peculiar waterfall known as Kidney Springs feeds into the river.
-Kidney Springs are part of the famous spring system that brought people to town 130 years ago.
-Its supposedly some pretty potent stuff — locals collect it at the source and use it for everything from drinking to cooking to bathing.
-A white, Victorian gazebo rests a short walk from the spring; and atop the trellis is a statue holding a pitcher of water.
+Kidney Springs is part of the spring system that brought people to town 130 years ago.

-Walking the river through town is an obvious thing to do in Hot Springs, South Dakota.
-The Farmer’s Market is here on Fridays.
-The river walk will take you through town then drop you by the old Dakota Territory Jail and Union Train Station with a train car you can climb on.
-At the end of N. River Street is the famous Evan’s Plunge.
+The river walk will take you through town then drop you by the old Dakota Territory Jail and Union Train Station.
+At the end of North River Street is the famous Evan’s Plunge.

 5. Lake Angostora Reservoir